AmpliconSuite/AmpliconClassifier/README.md

 | `BFB+`                         | Prediction about whether the AA amplicon is the result of a BFB.
 Either `Positive` or `None detected`                                                                                   |
 | `chromoauxesis+`                | Prediction about whether the AA amplicon has chromoauxesis-like graph structure.
 Either `Positive` or `None detected`                                                                   |
 | `ecDNA_amplicons`              | Predicted number of distinct (non-overlapping) ecDNA which are represented in a single AA amplicon.
 This estimate is experimental.                                               |

+When `--verbose_classification` is set and BFBArchitect is available, the profile also includes BFBArchitect score summaries and `BFB_source`, which reports `AC`, `BFBArchitect`, or `AC|BFBArchitect` for positive BFB calls.

 The `amplicon_decomposition_class` is an abstract label and can be one of six classes: